Dogworld

 Stat type: Power

 That’s more like it.
 Control is now given to the player, who can then talk to the five NPCs present, none of which do anything.
 No text boxes, no actions, nothing.
 I look at my stats screen and find that every stat my character has is set to zero.
 I find another NPC standing on the roof of a house, but he doesn’t do anything either.
 I’m starting to suspect I didn’t download a game at all.
 I walk into a nearby house and find nothing.
 I walk onto the roof of another house, which ends up being a door, and find nothing in this area either.
 Both of these houses lead to empty, content-free yards.
 Two more houses are blocked by more mute NPCs.
 I finally go into a third, and I find a dog house in its yard.
-Now, this is messed up, because all of the inhabitants of this town are animals.
+Messed up, because all of the inhabitants of this town are animals.
 The fact that some of them keep their equals as pets is troubling and sad.
 However, at least the doghouse has content!

 Inside, I find stairs which lead me to the first NPC that can speak.
 His dialog is not what I expected, because it includes text from characters who aren’t present in the room.